 “Was my marriage okay?”
 John looked down at Bert’s hand, clean, well-manicured, soft and supple, despite the regular washing.
 “Er, yes, well, I guess so, we keep separate bedrooms, it’s by agreement.
 Christabelle snores, I am a light sleeper and we both enjoy our privacy, too.
 We had our blip, a few years back, there was a brief affair.
 I, we, got over it, we’re a unit.
 W-why do you ask, Bert?”

-“Well, I’m just saying, you’re at a point now, where you can resurface into society pretty much when you want to.
-You’ve been granted an opportunity to explore life unimpeded by social norms and restraints.”
+“Well, I’m just saying, you’re at a point now, where you can resurface into society pretty much whenever you want to.
+For now, while everyone thinks your dead, you have an opportunity to explore life unimpeded by social norms and restraints you were familiar with while alive.”

 “Y-yes, I suppose I have.”
 John drew in a quick breath.